-This mainly relates to the name and email addresses of persons who are outside Police Scotland and any staff member within Police Scotland of a more junior role (below the rank of Superintendent or Head of Department).
+This mainly relates to the name of persons who are outside Police Scotland and any staff member within Police Scotland of a more junior role (below the rank of Superintendent or Head of Department).
 Those of a more senior rank have been included as it is deemed within the public interest to do so.
+Where it has not been possible to confirm whether an individual with a rank of Superintendent or higher was a staff member of Police Scotland at the time, their details have also been redacted.